Dyslexia

 Involving movement in learning can help students engage their whole body, making learning more active and dynamic.

-1. Letter Hopscotch: Create a hopscotch grid but replace the numbers with letters.
+1. Letter hopscotch: Create a hopscotch grid but replace the numbers with letters.
 As students hop on a letter, they should say the letter name and sound.
 This helps reinforce the letter-sound relationship in a fun and active way.

-2. Word Races: Write words on flashcards and spread them out in a large space.
+2. Word races: Write words on flashcards and spread them out in a large space.
 Have students race to find a specific word you call out.
 This can be a fun way to practice sight words and word recognition.

-3. Phonics Dance: Incorporate specific movements with different phonetic sounds.
+3. Phonics dance: Incorporate specific movements with different phonetic sounds.
 For example, a "ssss" sound could be a slithering snake movement.
 This not only makes learning phonics fun but also engages the body, reinforcing the sound-letter relationships.

 Through these multi-sensory strategies, learning becomes a more engaging and enriching experience.
 It's important to remember, however, that every student is unique, so these techniques should be adapted based on the learner's individual needs, strengths, and preferences.